-Not Servicing Your Jet Ski
+12. Not Servicing Your watercraft Or Trailer

-Doing The Repairs Yourself
+13. Doing The Repairs Yourself

-If you never worked on anything like a jet ski or a car then leave it to the professionals.
-I’ve had people try to get to their pump from the inside of the hull of the watercraft which you can’t do.
+If you never worked on anything like a waverunner or a car, then leave it to the professionals.
+I’ve had people try to get to their jet pump from the inside of the hull of the watercraft, which you can’t do.
 They end up with so many parts taken out that should have never been touched.

-If you do take it to the repair shop bring your key with you.
+If you do take it to the repair shop, bring your key with you.
 There is no master key.

-Forgetting Your Registration Numbers
+14. Forgetting Your Registration Numbers

-It’s up to you to put them on, and if you don’t, you’ll more than likely get pulled over.
-If you have just bought a new jet ski, you might not have those numbers just yet, and often you’ll need to carry a bill of sale or a proof of purchase.
+It’s up to you to put them on, and if you don’t, you’ll be more than likely to get pulled over.
+If you have just bought a new PWC, you might not have those numbers just yet, and often you’ll need to carry a bill of sale or a proof of purchase.

-If you have a Sea-Doo Spark then check out this accessory guide here to see what numbers to get for the plastic body.
+If you have a Sea-Doo Spark, then check out this accessory guide here to see what numbers to get for the plastic body.